Information Security Awareness for Women

 - Spreading incorrect and misleading information

-- Victim’s reputation suffers
+- The victim’s reputation suffers

 - Sending bogus friend requests